titolins/nscmr/README.md

 ### templates
     * rearrange flash messages in fullwidthheader.html
     * add 'add to wishlist' button to products
+    * finish login validation (button should be deactivated until valid email and password are filled)

 ### tracking
     * after building the initial db, configure [Flask-Analytics].